tirsol-devs/mr.builder/README.md

 mr.builder is a wrapper around [Packer](https://packer.io/) to create [Vagrant](https://www.vagrantup.com/ "Vagrant's Homepage") and [VirtualBox](https://www.virtualbox.org/) images for [Plone](https://plone.org) easy and fast.

-**Please note, the images are build for development and trying Plone, there are !!NOT!! meant for production, using them in prodcution is a !!huge!! security risk !!**
+**Please note, the images are build for development and trying Plone, there are !!NOT!! meant for production, using them in prodcution is a !!HUGE!! security risk !!**

 ## Features